 Tricky:

-- need to use view-box.camel instead of viewBox because of naming convention differences (js uses camel case; html uses kebab case, except for this property); only applies when writing the template in the html, and not when writing the template in javascript.
+- need to use view-box.camel instead of viewBox because of naming convention differences (js uses camel case; html uses kebab case, except for this property); only applies when writing the template in the html, and not when writing the template in JavaScript.

 - Vue 2 has some limitations on automatic tracking of updates.
 It tracks assignment to object fields expr.field = … including when the objects are inside other objects or arrays.
 It does not track assignment to array elements expr[index] = … but does handle array methods such as